avivz450/A-GBusinessesPromotions/Documentation/Progress.md

 + DNS
 + Connect user from other site in login page
 + Style upgrade page
-+ Add contact us page including adding an option to send email to all website admins once pressing submit
 + Add about us page

 ### Nice to have (by priority):